50 Years of Church Reform

 While the Chicago church remained calm, dark clouds appeared elsewhere.
 Pope John Paul II repeatedly dashed hopes for any internal liberalizing during his lifetime, and he prepared for the future by appointing as bishops only men who upheld his views on contraception and the ordination of women.
 Meanwhile, there were crackdowns on theologians like Küng and an insistence from Rome that diversity of opinion was not to be tolerated.

-The next morning, as the climax of his talk to the 800 people assembled, Küng read the CTA Call for Reform verbatim and said he had never seen a better declaration of the motives and goals of the progressive church.
+The next morning, Küng read the CTA Call for Reform to the 800 Catholics assembled at the conference.
+Küng said he had never seen a better declaration of the motives and goals of the progressive church.
 Suddenly, CTA was swamped with requests for copies and inquiries from around the country about these unknown Chicago reformers.
-The statement was printed as a full-page ad in the New York Times on Ash Wednesday, in March 1990, along with the names of 4,500 signers and an invitation for more signatures.
+The statement was printed as a full-page ad in The New York Times on Ash Wednesday in March 1990, along with the names of 4,500 signers and an invitation for more signatures.

 2022: We are Church